astramieri/aws-cloud-practitioner/docs/iam_access_management.md

 - SDKs (JavaScript, Python, PHP, etc.)
 - Mobile SDKs (Android, iOS, etc.)
 - IoT Device SDKs (Embedded C, Arduino, etc.)

+## AWS CloudShell

+AWS CloudShell is an alternative to using the terminal to issue commands against AWS.

+Cool things:
+- credentials are the same of logged account
+- you have a full repository
+- you can configure it (e.g. font size, etc.)
+- you can download/upload files
+- you can open multiple tabs